KatherLab/SWARM/README.md

 **Additionaly**:

-It may appear that after starting a node, the desired message doesn't appear.
-It helps many times to start the node again or redo
++ It might happen  that after starting a node, the desired message doesn't appear.
+It helps many times to start the node again or redo the whole process